 See the image,

-However, both the methods are outdated, costlier and time-consuming.
-In addition to this, the amount of fragment generated from both methods is very low.
+However, both methods are outdated, costlier and time-consuming.
+Moreover, the yield of fragments is lower as well.

-The complete set of primers are given into the table below,
+Different sets of primers are used for multiplex PCR amplification.
+The complete set of primers are given in the table below,

 |PCR buffer (50mM KCl, 2 mM MgCl2, 10mM Tris-HCl)||1X|